 It doesn’t have to be difficult to make the change to not relying so much on convenience items.
 For example:-

 - Rather than using store bought toxic cleaning products, research how to make your own non- toxic cleaning products.
 It will save you a lot of money and your health will be so much better for it.
-Watch this space for something coming out in relation to this.
+Check out the Toxin Free Cleaning options that are available

 - Rather than use fake tan, be confident in yourself that you do not need it.
 Also get outside and let the sun get at your skin.
 This will help you in so many ways, I would need another 10 pages to talk about it.

 - Rather than grabbing a coffee and a snack on the go, take time to make something at home.
 Use a reusable cup (save money and help the environment), and bring something with you.
 You then are in control of what goes into the cup and what you eat and then will feel so much healthier for it in the long run.
 If it is a morning habit, I recommend getting up just 5 minutes earlier and grabbing a quick breakfast before you leave the house.
 Again you will save money and you will have set up your day properly and will most like be more productive.